appshapes-org/dotnet-logging-console/CONTRIBUTING.md

-# Contributing to Logging.Console
+# Contributing to AppShapes.Logging.Console

-Open source is all about community, so welcome and thank you for your interest in contributing to Logging.Console!
+Open source is all about community, so welcome and thank you for your interest in contributing to AppShapes.Logging.Console!

 ## Improvements and Fixes

-Changes to Logging.Console are tracked via [GitHub][issue_list].
+Changes to AppShapes.Logging.Console are tracked via [GitHub][issue_list].
 When creating an issue, the template will ask for:

 * Short summary of the issue as a title
-* Version of Logging.Console affected
+* Version of AppShapes.Logging.Console affected
 * Detailed description of the issue
 * Code examples of the issue